WebDevLuke/My-Articles/2017-04-28-managing-state-in-css-with-reusable-javascript-functions/copy.md

 </iframe>

 ## Moving beyond toggle
 Our reusable function is quite useful now, but it makes a presumption that toggling classes is the desired behaviour.
 What if when clicked we want the trigger to remove a class if it's present and do nothing otherwise?
-Currently that's not possible.
+Currently, that's not possible.

 To round the function off let's integrate a bit of extra logic to allow for this behaviour.
 We'll introduce an optional data-attribute called `data-class-behaviour` which accepts the following options: